 Carrots grow best in soil with a pH between 6.0 and 6.8.
 Test your soil with a simple test kit before planting to get it just right.
 If the pH is too low, you can add lime to raise it.

-For high pH, use sulfur to lower it gradually.
+For high pH, use sulfur to gradually lower it.

 Proper drainage is key to healthy carrots.
 Poorly draining soil causes root rot and stunted growth.
 Add compost or sand to improve both drainage and texture.
 Raised beds or containers help control water flow better than heavy clay ground does!
-Keep moisture consistent but avoid soggy conditions that harm roots over time.
+Maintain consistent moisture levels but avoid excessive moisture that can harm roots over time.

 How to Plant Carrots